cchitsiang/awesome-stars/README.md

 - [fleetdm/fleet](https://github.com/fleetdm/fleet) - Open-source platform for IT, security, and infrastructure teams.
 (Linux, macOS, Chrome, Windows, cloud, data center)
 - [odigos-io/odigos](https://github.com/odigos-io/odigos) - Distributed tracing without code changes. 🚀 Instantly monitor any application using OpenTelemetry and eBPF
 - [weaviate/weaviate](https://github.com/weaviate/weaviate) - Weaviate is an open-source vector database that stores both objects and vectors, allowing for the combination of vector search with structured filtering with the fault tolerance and scalability of a c
-- [appleboy/CodeGPT](https://github.com/appleboy/CodeGPT) - A CLI written in Go language that writes git commit messages or do a code review brief for you using ChatGPT AI (gpt-4, gpt-3.5-turbo model) and automatically installs a git prepare-commit-msg hook.
+- [appleboy/CodeGPT](https://github.com/appleboy/CodeGPT) - A CLI written in Go language that writes git commit messages or do a code review brief for you using ChatGPT AI (gpt-4o, gpt-4-turbo, gpt-3.5-turbo model) and automatically installs a git prepare-comm
 - [bitmagnet-io/bitmagnet](https://github.com/bitmagnet-io/bitmagnet) - A self-hosted BitTorrent indexer, DHT crawler, content classifier and torrent search engine with web UI, GraphQL API and Servarr stack integration.
 - [minamijoyo/tfupdate](https://github.com/minamijoyo/tfupdate) - Update version constraints in your Terraform configurations
 - [mylxsw/aidea-server](https://github.com/mylxsw/aidea-server) - AIdea 是一款支持 GPT  以及国产大语言模型通义千问、文心一言等，支持 Stable Diffusion 文生图、图生图、 SDXL1.0、超分辨率、图片上色的全能型 APP。